thematters/contracts/docs/TheSpace/ISpaceDAO.md

-Pixel land where uses can tokenize pixels, trade tokens, and color pixels.
+Pixel land where uses can tokenize pixels, trade tokens, and color pixels, inherits from `IHarbergerMarket` and `IDividendDAO`.